9.2 Coordinate strategic planning for water quality within and across agencies and organizations with local jurisdiction

 Importance

-Coordination of water quality protection and restoration in Sarasota County can be improved by incorporating state and regional water quality goals, objectives, and activities into local strategic priorities.
-State and regional organizations have comprehensive strategic plans that guide priorities and resources.
-These organizations include the Sarasota Bay Estuary Program (SBEP), Coastal & Heartland National Estuary Partnership (CHNEP), Southwest Florida Water Management District (SWFWMD), and the Florida Department of Environmental Protection (FDEP).
-Where aligned, the water quality goals, objectives, and activities of these organizations should be incorporated into the comprehensive plans, land development regulations, or other guidance documents of county and municipal governments.
-Improved coordination can leverage limited resources, build partnerships, and generate synergies to achieve more comprehensive water resource protection.
-Identifying additional opportunities for coordination and collaboration will improve water quality protection and restoration in Sarasota County (see Chapter 9.1).
+Incorporating state and regional water quality goals, objectives, and activities into local strategic priorities can enhance coordination and effectiveness in Sarasota County.
+Strategic plans from organizations such as the Sarasota Bay Estuary Program (SBEP), Coastal & Heartland National Estuary Partnership (CHNEP), Southwest Florida Water Management District (SWFWMD), and the Florida Department of Environmental Protection (FDEP) guide water quality initiatives and resources.
+Where aligned, these priorities should be reflected in comprehensive plans, land development regulations, and guidance documents of county and municipal governments.
+Better alignment fosters synergies, partnerships, and more effective water resource protection and restoration efforts (see Chapter 9.1).

 Overview

-Multiple state and regional strategic plans address water quality protection and improvement in Sarasota County.
-Many were developed using collaborative processes involving local organizations, residents, businessowners, elected officials, and other stakeholders.
-Priority water quality goals, objectives, and activities of these plans should be incorporated into the comprehensive plans, land development regulations, or other guidance documents of county and municipal governments to implement their broader vision.
+Multiple state and regional strategic plans address water quality protection in Sarasota County.
+Many were developed collaboratively with local organizations, residents, business owners, elected officials, and other stakeholders.
+Priority goals and actions from these plans should be reflected in local government comprehensive plans, land development regulations, or other guidance documents to implement a cohesive regional vision.

 National Estuary Program Comprehensive Conservation and Management Plans (CCMPs)

-Sarasota County is located within the program areas of two National Estuary Programs.
-The SBEP area within Sarasota County includes coastal bays and their watersheds from the Manatee County line to Venice Inlet.
-The CHNEP area includes the rest of the county, where watersheds drain east into Myakka River and west into estuarine waters south of the Venice Inlet including Lemon Bay.
-National Estuary Programs develop and implement CCMPs with goals, objectives, and actions to maintain or restore the health of Estuaries of National Significance.
-CCMPs are developed through an iterative, consensus-building approach together with local, state, city, state, federal, private, and non-profit stakeholders.
-Both NEP CCMPs include Water Quality Action Plans that prioritize activities to protect and restore Sarasota County waters.
+Sarasota County is served by two National Estuary Programs (NEPs) (Figure 9.2.1).
+The SBEP area includes coastal bays and watersheds from the Manatee County line to Venice Inlet.
+CHNEP covers the remainder of the county, including the Myakka River watershed and Lemon Bay.
+Each NEP develops a CCMP with goals and actions to maintain or restore the health of estuaries of national significance.
+These plans are built through consensus and engagement with local, state, city, state, federal, private, and non-profit stakeholders.
+Both CCMPs include Water Quality Action Plans that prioritize activities for Sarasota County (SBEP 2022; CHNEP 2025).

 Figure 9.2.1.
 Sarasota County is located within the program areas of two National Estuary Programs.